GRAPHIC-Seismograph: Brexit-sensitive financial prices in critical week

 WILL IRISH EYES BE SMILING?

 No euro zone country has a higher stake in Brexit than Ireland.
 Not only is Britain Ireland's largest trading partner but its border with the British province of Northern Ireland has been the thorniest issue in Brexit negotiations.
-A disorderly Brexit risks a return to the violence that plagued border areas for decades before 1998.
+A disorderly Brexit risks a return to the violence that plagued Northern Ireland for decades before a 1998 peace deal.

-The government has pledged 1.2 billion euros to alleviate the effects of a no-deal Brexit, allowing its budget to go into deficit.
-No wonder then that Friday's positive Brexit noises pushed ten-year government bond yields 10 bps lower.
-Its spread over Germany - effectively the yield premium investors demand to hold Irish debt - is at 144 bps, the tightest since late-July DE10IE10=RR.
+The Irish government has pledged 1.2 billion euros to alleviate the effects of a no-deal Brexit, allowing its budget to go into deficit.
+No wonder then that Friday's positive Brexit noises pushed its 10-year government bond yields 10 bps lower.
+Its spread over Germany -- effectively the yield premium investors demand to hold Irish debt -- is at 144 bps, the tightest since late July DE10IE10=RR.

 Irish stocks likewise jumped 4% on Friday with bank shares rising as much as 11%.